 After your survey is done, you’ve got these stats:

 Out of 500, 253 people said yes, they will buy your soft drink and 247 people said they won’t buy it for several reasons.
 Our focus will be on these 247 observations.

 Based on the data, we found out 14 main reasons for:

-Why your possible customer will not buy your soft drink.
+Why these possible customers will not buy your soft drink?